Opioid Withdrawal Timeline: How Long Does Recovery Take In Ohio Rehabs?

 The common types of opioids include:

-- Fentanyl: A highly potent synthetic opioid primarily used for severe pain management in medical settings, but its illicit use fentanyl addiction has fueled the opioid crisis, leading to a surge in overdose deaths.
+Its high potential for misuse and addiction contributes to the opioid crisis, necessitating stricter regulations and safer pain management alternatives. - Fentanyl: Fentanyl represents a highly potent synthetic opioid primarily used for severe pain management in medical settings.
+Illicit use of fentanyl has fueled the opioid crisis, leading to a surge in overdose deaths caused by fentanyl addiction.

 What Are the Symptoms of Opioid Misuse?